WarriorOfLiberation/Space-Invaders/README.md

 # Space-Invaders
-A simple classic ga,e using pygame
+A simple classic game using pygame